How Michelle Agyemang and Chloe Kelly exposed the big lie at the heart of football

 Maybe, after seeing her in action last night, Nike might feel it worth their while to market a Hampton replica shirt in the way they initially refused to do with Earps’s piece of kit.
 The demand will, without question, be there.
 Every little girl watching her throw herself into action will want to pull on a Hampton jersey.
 And many a little boy too.

-And pay is still much lower than men.
-While The Football Association agreed a record bonus package with England’s Lionesses worth up to £1.7m if they retain their European Championship title this summer, Gareth Southgate’s squad would have shared a bonus pot of about £9.6m had they won the European Championship final against Spain last summer.
+And pay is still much lower than men’s.
+While the Football Association agreed a record bonus package with England’s Lionesses worth up to £1.7m if they retain their European Championship title this summer, Gareth Southgate’s squad would have shared a bonus pot of about £9.6m had they won the European Championship final against Spain last summer.

 But while this historical legacy has stunted institutional backing and funding, with rising fan support, this is changing.
 Because the Lionesses have become part of the national story.
-They may be paid less, but we are all invested, we are all committed and we are all behind them.
+They may be paid less, but we are all invested, we are all committed, and we are all behind them.
 What they have proven is that, against apparent assumption, the English are quite good at things.
-Though for the collective nerve, it might be as well if, on Sunday, when they play the final, they could simply score early and cut out all the concern.
+Though for the collective nerve, it might be as well that in the final, they could simply score early and cut out all the concern.

 Just do it the easy way.
 With these women, however, you suspect that won’t happen.
-These are, after all, queens of drama.
+These are, after all, queens of drama and in their play against Spain expect nothing less.

 Join our commenting forum